frenchie4111/frenchie4111.github.io/_posts/2024-02-02-draft-is-it-possible-to-start-anwhere-that-isnt-the-beginning.md

 ---
-title: "Rough draft 1: is it possible to start anywhere that isn’t the beginning?"
+title: "rough draft 1: is it possible to start anywhere that isn’t the beginning?"
 subject: essay 1 - should we even get started?
 layout: post_plain_toc
 intro: "I'm trying a new thing where I actually write the book I have been joking about writing for the last few years.
 This is a _very_ rough draft of the beginning of the first chapter.
 Let me know what you think mdl0394@gmail.com<br /><br /><br />Honestly at this point it's basically just a public journal."